craigmulligan/toysql/README.md

 - https://stackoverflow.com/questions/1108/how-does-database-indexing-work
 - https://github.com/NicolasLM/bplustree

 ## Current Features

 1. Fixed table schema. (int, str, str)
 2. Can insert rows - always indexed by primary key (int)
-3. Can select all rows.
+3. Can select all rows

-Nextup:

-- Select row by id
+TODOs:

+- Where filter on pk
-- index other columns
+- Where filter on other columns
-- delete row
-- multiple tables
+- create table (multiple tables)
+- WAL with transactions + rollback
+- Indexes (btree not b+tree implementation)